Oops! Radio reporter calls wrong Robert Shapiro on air

 BBC radio presenter Evan Davis was left in an embarrassing situation Thursday while introducing a segment on a proposal to allow cameras to record sentencing remarks in U.K. courts.

-During a live telephone interview on “PM,” an evening public affairs program, Evans thought producers had called Robert Shapiro, a Los Angeles-based attorney who represented ex-football star O.J.
+During a live telephone interview on “PM,” an evening public affairs program, Davis thought producers had called Robert Shapiro, a Los Angeles-based attorney who represented ex-football star O.J.
 Simpson in one of the most famous televised trials in U.S. history.

 Instead, Davis found himself speaking to another American with the same name but made his mark by advising Presidents Bill Clinton and Barack Obama on economic policy.